 There are devices that transmit networking signals over regular electrical wiring in a home.
 In my observation, these devices work well about 75 percent of the time.
 It's not the device per se', but rather the particulars of the home in question and the quality of the AC mains inside the walls and the circuit breaker service panel.

-But there is a new mesh technology that looks like repeaters but don't introduce hop delays.
+But there is a new "mesh" technology that look like repeaters but don't introduce hop delays.
 Those solutions include EERO, Orbi, and Google Wifi, for example.

-It's critical that all wireless networking devices be properly set up with encryption and keys (passwords) to prevent your neighbors from surfing on your signal.
-You don't need the neighbor across the back fence surfing for child porn on your internet connection!
-Wi-fi usually doesn't work well that far, but it may work enough for your immediate neighbor to use, especially if your wi-fi router is on the side of the home facing the neighbor.
+It's critical that all wireless networking devices be properly set up with passwords to prevent your neighbors from surfing on your signal.
+You don't want the neighbor across the back fence surfing for child porn on your internet connection!
+Wi-fi usually doesn't work well that far, but it may work well enough for your immediate neighbor to use, especially if your wi-fi router is on the side of the home facing the neighbor.
 So lock it down using encryption.
-WPA2 is probably the best encryption mode on most home wi-fi devices.

 Many wi-fi routers today have a guest mode with a separate network name and password, intended for use by guests to your home.
 These guest modes allow them to access the internet only using your service, but they cannot access your internal network.
 That way, they can't see your computer or other devices on your local area network.